 - Attend college or another institute of higher education, or a post-secondary vocational program or technical program.
 You must be enrolled for a minimum of 6 credit hours per semester. - Participate in an employment program or activity that promotes or removes barriers to employment.
 This category can include a lot of activities.
-Talk to your caseworker and PAL staff about what things you could do that would help you improve your employment skills. - Work at a job at least 80 hours a month. - Vacation/Breaks between School Semesters.
+Talk to your caseworker and PAL worker (see page 15) about what things you could do that would help you improve your employment skills. - Work at a job at least 80 hours a month. - Are on vacation or breaks between school semesters.
 You can stay in Extended Foster Care from 1 to 3 1⁄2 months after graduation from high school or a GED program before you start college or another post-secondary program, but you must have plans to start school the next regular session.
 You can also return to Extended Foster Care during vacation/breaks of your school program that are 1 to 4 months long.
 These breaks are a good time to get jobs, internships and volunteer experience.
-You have to begin classes once the next session starts. - Cannot do any of the above activities because of documented medical condition.
+You have to begin classes once the next session starts. - Cannot do any of the above activities because of a documented medical condition.
+You have a documented medical condition if you receive Supplement Security Income (SSI) benefits due to a disability.

 You must continue to do these required activities to stay in Extended Foster Care, and if you don't, you will have to leave foster care.
-Just chillin' is not an option.
 Your caseworker should be meeting with you and discussing what you need to do to stay in foster care and there should be written plans in place.
-Let your caseworker and PAL staff know a.s.a.p. if you need help getting a job, or enrolling in school or a program or doing one of the above activities.
+Let your caseworker and PAL worker know a.s.a.p. if you need help getting a job, or enrolling in school or a program or doing one of the above activities.

-Return for Extended Foster Care
+Returning to Extended Foster Care

 Once you leave foster care, you might be able to return to Extended Foster Care.
 But Extended Foster Care is not guaranteed.
 CPS might not be able to find a placement for you, or find a placement in the area you want to live.
 Your former foster home may not have a spot open for you.
-If you have felony or misdemeanor convictions as an adult, or findings of child abuse or neglect, this will make it more difficult to find a placement for you.
+If you have an adult felony or misdemeanor criminal conviction, findings of child abuse or neglect, or a history of bad behavior in placements, this will make it more difficult to find a placement for you.

-If you want to return for Extended Foster Care you should contact the regional PAL staff, which are listed on this website:www.dfps.state.tx.us/Child\Protection/Preparation\For\Adult\Living/ PAL\coordinators.asp or you can contact the main CPS number to report abuse, 1-800-252-5400, and let them know you are an aged out foster youth who wants to return to foster care and need to contact regional PAL staff.
+If you want to return for Extended Foster Care you should contact the regional PAL worker, which are listed on this website: dfps.state.tx.us/Child\Protection/Youth\and\Young\Adults/ Preparation\For\Adult\Living/PAL\coordinators.asp or you can contact the main CPS number to report abuse, (800)252-5400, and let them know you are an aged out foster youth who wants to return to foster care and need to contact regional PAL worker.
 You can also call the Texas Foster Youth Justice Project for assistance.